Chapter Two: Ann

 Of course, this was before Noah’s feelings for Norah turned serious.
 Before he came to Ann with tears already in his eyes and the first thing he said was how sorry he was.

 Every story has to take its own shape, but Ann is happiest when she can find a way to foreshadow the final scene in the first.
 Subtly, so you only understand the connection as you are reading the conclusion.
-After which, looking back, you find the whole piece aglow, a-glitter, abuzz with an extra significance.
+After which, looking back, you find the whole piece aglow, a-glitter, with an extra significance.
 It’s her contention that this is generally how life works.
 That the signs are there from the start, but we miss them, or misinterpret them, like Macbeth hearing the witches’ prophesy.

 Is this true?
 The day she met Noah, for instance—was there any whisper in it, of the how he would one day be packing up his half of their shared life to start anew with someone other?

 That day was sixteen years ago, but she can still recall it in perfect detail.
-A journalist lives on high alert, ears perked, nerves piqued, alive to the potential in all small things to say something big about their subject.
+A journalist lives on high alert, ears perked, nerves piqued, alive to the potential in all small things to say something large about their subject.
 Constantly taking notes.

 He was begging her pardon, that day in the stacks, for approaching a woman at her work.
 He swore it wasn’t something he ever did; he wasn’t one of those guys.
 But the collection in her hand…he asked her to flip to the checkout card.
 And there was his name, once, twice, thrice…four times over—a timestamped proof of true love.